tiroxuki0/morphic/docs/CONFIGURATION.md

 ## Authentication

-By default, Morphic runs in **anonymous mode** with authentication disabled (`ENABLE_AUTH=false` in `.env.local.example`).
+By default, Darin runs in **anonymous mode** with authentication disabled (`ENABLE_AUTH=false` in `.env.local.example`).
 This is ideal for personal use where all users share a single anonymous user ID.

 ### Anonymous Mode (Default)